Zamor

 Louis-Benoît Zamor (c.
-1762 – 7 February 1820) was an Indian-born slave and revolutionary who spent most of his life in France.
+1762 – 7 February 1820) was a Bengali-born slave and revolutionary who spent most of his life in France.
 Born in Chittagong, Bengal in c.
-1762, he was captured and sold into slavery in 1773 and brought to France, possibly by a British sea captain.
-He became a servant of the Madame du Barry, though after the French Revolution began in 1789 Zamor became a fervent supporter of the revolution and supplied information which led to du Barry's execution in 1793.
+1762, he was captured and sold into slavery and brought to France, possibly by a British sea captain.
+He became a servant of Madame du Barry, though after the French Revolution began in 1789, Zamor became a fervent supporter of the revolution and supplied information which led to du Barry's execution in 1793.
 Zamor disappears from historical records until 1815, when he was recorded as working as a teacher in Paris until his death in 1820.